aturganbayev/tactile_UR5/README.md

 #### 6b — Side strips around the cone (top to bottom)

-Generates `NUM_STRIPS` vertical strips evenly distributed around the cone, each with `NUM_POINTS` touch points from the apex down to `MIN_HEIGHT_FRACTION` of the cone height.
-Each height band picks the surface point closest to the strip's target angle.
+Generates `NUM_STRIPS` vertical strips evenly distributed around the cone, each with `NUM_POINTS` touch points from near the apex down to `MIN_HEIGHT_FRACTION` of the cone height.
+All work is done in the cone's own axis frame (axis from the calibration, now vertical).

+Each contact point is **synthesized directly on the strip's meridian** rather than picking the nearest measured point.
+Because the cone is a surface of revolution, this gives:

+- **Straight strips** — every point of a strip sits at exactly the strip's azimuth, so the strip traces a clean line down the cone (no zig-zag from discrete sampling).
+- **Even spacing** — points are placed at evenly-spaced heights (band centres), with the local cone radius from a linear fit of the band's measured points.
+- **Clean normals** — the surface normal is taken from the nearest measured point, projected into the meridian plane and forced outward (handles the apex too).

-To keep the printed sensor holder clear of the cone surface at lower touch points, the tool orientation is tilted toward vertical with height-scaled magnitude: 0° at the apex band up to `MAX_ORIENTATION_TILT_DEG` (15°) at the lowest band.
-Only the orientation tilts — the contact point and press direction stay on the true surface normal.
+To keep the printed sensor holder clear of the cone and the wrist clear of the lower arm, the tool orientation is tilted toward vertical with a height-scaled magnitude: `MIN_ORIENTATION_TILT_DEG` (5°) at the apex band up to `MAX_ORIENTATION_TILT_DEG` (15°) at the lowest band. **Only the orientation tilts** — the contact point and press direction stay on the true surface normal — so the press stays near-perpendicular (≈5–15° off-normal).
 The applied tilt is recorded per pose in the `tilt_deg` CSV column.

 ```bash
 python pose_generation/generate_side_strip_poses.py
 ```

-**Output:** `data/cone_touch_poses.csv` (with `strip` and `strip_angle_deg` columns), `figures/cone_touch_poses.png`
+**Output:** `data/cone_touch_poses.csv` (with `strip`, `strip_angle_deg`, `tilt_deg` columns), `figures/cone_touch_poses.png`

+The plot has two panels: a **3D view** (robot base frame) and a **top-down view** along the cone axis (good for checking the strips are evenly distributed around the circle).

 ![Cone touch poses](figures/example_cone_touch_poses.png)